The Silver Linings of a Dark Year

 The following films were some of my brightest silver linings of my year, so much so the order of this Best Of list feels as arbitrary as ever.
 They—along with prayer, the people I care about, puzzles, podcasts, and my Instant Pot—encouraged and eased me through the exhaustion of a year dominated by bad news.
 If you haven’t made time for all of them, I’d recommend making them silver linings to your 2021.

 A stylish reimagining of a period romantic comedy?
 My catnip!
-Autumn de Wilde’s feature directorial debut is an aesthetic dream approaching the heights of all-time avant-garde favorites Sofia Coppola’s Marie Antoinette, Baz Luhrmann’s canon, and Joe Wright’s Anna Karenina.
+Autumn de Wilde’s feature directorial debut is an aesthetic dream approaching the heights of all-time haute couture favorites Sofia Coppola’s Marie Antoinette, Baz Luhrmann’s canon, and Joe Wright’s Anna Karenina.
 The style and the strong cast (led by a pitch-perfect Anya Taylor-Joy) capture both Jane Austen’s romantic and snarky sides.

 Frances McDormand does so much with so little in a story filled with more meditation than plot.
 Chloé Zhao made a feature that blends its style with documentary motifs, and in a year in which we’ve all felt hurt and isolated, this is the encouragement we need to reach out and takes chances again.

 I could watch Daniel Kaluuya and LaKeith Stanfield read the phone book.
 Along with Dominique Fishback, they find the simplest moments of humanity in a complex, larger-than-life moment in history.
 And boy, is this movie beautiful to look at.